 How to Make Vegetable Broth from Food Scraps

+The only ingredients you need to make homemade vegetable broth are food scraps, water, and seasonings.
 Here's what food scraps you should save and which to pitch:

 - Scraps to save: celery stems, carrot stalks, carrot greens, onion peels, garlic roots, apple cores, herbs of any kind, kale stems, lemon and lime rinds, etc.

 - Scraps to compost (not worth it in your soup): avocado seeds and skins, banana peels (yuck), stone fruit cores (toxic), rhubarb and tomato leaves (will cause vomiting and digestive issues)

 We used a pinch of salt, ground black pepper, and garlic to flavor the broth.
 You can use any spices/seasonings that you prefer to flavor it the way you like.

 How to make food scrap vegetable broth (step-by-step photos)

 Save food scraps throughout the week in a glass food storage container.
 Keep the container in the refrigerator until ready to use.

 Most food scraps are great for broth, but some are too bitter or don't lend themselves well to broths.
 If there are veggie scraps you prefer not to use in your broth, make sure to toss them in the compost pile instead.

 Step Two: Boil veggie scraps with water and seasonings